According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 AI systems, including those deployed by cloud service providers, can help businesses and organizations:

-- Optimize energy usage in data centers through better cooling systems, improving power usage effectiveness (PUE).
+- Optimize energy use in data centers by improving cooling systems and reducing power usage effectiveness (PUE).

 - Predict and manage energy storage needs, aligning renewable energy generation with demand.

-- Reduce electronic waste by extending the entire lifecycle of devices using AI-driven maintenance recommendations.
+- Reduce electronic waste by extending device lifecycles with AI-driven maintenance recommendations.

 Real-life example: NVIDIA’s Earth‑2 is a GPU‑accelerated climate‑simulation platform enabling kilometre‑scale global modelling.